 For example, software engineering workshops are designed to help you get the most from your business as it helps you to shape your ideas and also give you a clearer picture of how certain technologies can transform your business.

 Making the change to public transport from driving or car-sharing is also a great way to reduce costs when it comes to commuting to and from your workplace.
-Even better, invest in your health and the environment by buying a bicycle and riding to work if your workplace is local.
+Even better, invest in your health and the environment by buying a bike and riding to work if your workplace is local.

 Food shopping is one of the easiest and most efficient ways of freeing up money every month.
 Meal planning may be all the rage right now, but there is a good reason why.
 Planning your meals for the week or even weeks ahead can help you shop more efficiently.
 Buying only what you plan to use instead of buying in the hope you plan to use it is by far, the best way to shop.
 Dedicating time to meal prepping if you can help stay away from convenience foods and grabbing meals on the go when at work.